 The report further highlights that the costs of coronary heart disease alone are around £10 billion a year (approximately 14 billion in U.S. dollars).
 These costs are made up of

 - £8.4 billion in indirect costs (to industry and to society as a whole, though loss of productivity due to death and disability). (p.
 38)

 Other issues and problems they point out include:

 New York Times food writer Mark Bittman summarizes how this is a global issue because over-consumption and over-industrialized-production of unhealthy foods is also putting the entire planet at risk:

-obesity is responsible for more ill health even than smoking, the BBC has noted, which ties in with the World Watch quotation above about health costs for obesity in the U.S. exceeding those associated with smoking.
-Back to top Various causes of obesity
+Experts believe that obesity is responsible for more ill health even than smoking, the BBC has noted, which ties in with the World Watch quotation above about health costs for obesity in the U.S. exceeding those associated with smoking.

-British Medical Journal (BMJ) looks at various attempts to tackle obesity and notes that obesity is caused by a complex and multitude of inter-related causes,
+Taking a more global view, the prestigious British Medical Journal (BMJ) looks at various attempts to tackle obesity and notes that obesity is caused by a complex and multitude of inter-related causes,

 The authors broke down the causes into the following areas:

-Food systems causes of obesity
+- Food systems causes of obesity

 The main problem has been the increased availability of high energy food, because of: